“He answered and said, “Whether He is a sinner or not I do not know. One thing I know: that though I was blind, now I see.” (John 9:25 NKJV)

 Jesus’ miraculous work on the man who was born blind evoked a chain of reactions.
-At first, the Jews did not believe that the miracle actually happened although they had listened to the man’s testimony.
+At first, the Jews did not believe the miracle had happened, although they had listened to the man’s testimony.
 So, they called his parents to interrogate them.

 John records their interrogation.